 Sorting: Bunches sorted on a conveyor belt and then destemmed.

 Fermentation: 12 hour maceration on the skins in the press before pressing.
 After an overnight settling the juice is then put to 225L French oak barrels and fermented wild.
+Fermentation very slow, took 8 months to complete.
 The wine goes through malolactic fermentation and 1 year maturation in the same barrels before being racked and bottled.

 Maturation: 1 year in 225 litre French oak barrels.
 20 percent new barrels used.

 Tasting Notes & Analysis